bluejayA/substation/docs/concepts/object-storage.md

 // Returns formatted report with all error details
 ```

-**Status Messages with Errors:**
+Status messages include error summaries so you can see at a glance what happened:

 ```
 Downloaded 95 objects (3 network errors, 2 not found)
 Uploaded 150 objects (1 server error)
 ```

+If you need details, the detailed error report shows every file that failed and why.
+This balance between summary and detail means you get actionable information without drowning in logs.

 ### Retry Logic

-While automatic retry is not currently implemented, the `TransferError.isRetryable` property enables future retry mechanisms:
+Automatic retry is not currently implemented, but the foundation exists.
+The TransferError.isRetryable property enables future retry mechanisms:

 ```swift
 do {